stadium-software/repeater-datagrid-client-side/README.md

 1. Check the *Enable Style Sheet* checkbox in the application properties

 ## Global Scripts
-The module requires the script called ["RepeaterDataGrid"](#repeaterdatagrid-script) below.
-For some functions, the second script called ["RepeaterDataGridState"](#repeaterdatagridstate-script) is also nedded.
+The module requires the script called ["RepeaterDataGrid"](#repeaterdatagrid-script) below to set up the *Repeater* contol as a DataGrid.

+In order to query the state of the *Repeater*, the second script called ["RepeaterDataGridState"](#repeaterdatagridstate-script) is also needed.
+This is necessary if you, for example, want to return the *Repeater* to a specific state later.

 ### RepeaterDataGrid Script
 1. Create a Global Script called "RepeaterDataGrid"